Video Card

 motherboard must both support SLI.
 However, SLI has yet to become an attractive option since a non-SLI motherboard and a single high-end video card delivers more for less money than an SLI-motherboard and two SLI compatible video cards.

-check to be sure.
 Those into video editing may want a video card with

 As video cards have become more powerful, they have become more power